1996 California Proposition 218: Article XIII D – Assessment and Property-Related Fee Reforms

 Section 4 of Proposition 218 added Article XIII D to the California Constitution.
 Article XIII D relates to special assessments on real property and property-related fees and charges.

-Section 1 of Article XIII D specifies that its provisions apply to all special assessments and property-related fees and charges irrespective of whether such levies are imposed pursuant to state statute or local charter authority.
-This makes it clear that Article XIII D applies to charter cities in California.
+Section 1 of Article XIII D specifies that its provisions apply to all special assessments and property-related fees and charges regardless of whether such levies are imposed pursuant to state statute or local charter authority.

 Section 1 further specifies that nothing in Proposition 218 provides any new authority to any local government to impose any tax, special assessment, or property-related fee or charge.
-This means that the legal authority to impose a local tax, special assessment, or property-related fee or charge must come from an independent legal source such as a state statute or a local city charter provision.
+This means that the legal authority to impose a local tax, special assessment, or property-related fee or charge must come from an independent legal source such as a state statute or local city charter authority.

 Section 1 also specifies two types of laws that are not affected by Proposition 218.
 First, existing laws relating to the imposition of fees or charges as a condition of property development (e.g., developer fees).
 Second, existing laws relating to the imposition of timber yield taxes.
 Under the express language of Proposition 218, the foregoing exceptions are limited to laws existing at the time Proposition 218 became law.

 Constitutional Definitions

-Section 2 of Article XIII D contains various definitions applicable to the article.
+Section 2 of Article XIII D contains definitions applicable to the article.
 A summary of the more significant definitions follows.

 The term "agency" sets forth the public entities subject to the article.
-The term "agency" in Article XIII D incorporates the same broad definition of "local government" used in Article XIII C. As a result, if a public entity is a "local government" under Article XIII C it is also an "agency" under Article XIII D.
+An "agency" in Article XIII D incorporates the same broad definition of "local government" used in Article XIII C. As a result, if a public entity is a "local government" under Article XIII C it is an "agency" under Article XIII D.

 The term "assessment" is defined as "any levy or charge upon real property by an agency for a special benefit conferred upon the real property."
 If a levy or charge is an "assessment," it is subject to the procedures and requirements applicable to assessments in Article XIII D.

 Proposition 218 maintains the traditional requirement that a special assessment must specially benefit the assessed property.
 However, a key reform under Proposition 218 is that it significantly tightens what constitutes a "special benefit" for purposes of levying a lawful special assessment.

 Under Proposition 218, a "special benefit" means "a particular and distinct benefit over and above general benefits conferred on real property locate in the district or to the public at large.
 General enhancement of property value does not constitute 'special benefit.'"
-The California Supreme Court unanimously confirmed and upheld the tighter "special benefit" definition in interpreting it to mean that a special benefit must affect an assessed property in a way that is particular and distinct from its effect on other parcels, and that real property in general and the public at large do not share.
+The California Supreme Court unanimously confirmed and upheld the tighter "special benefit" definition in interpreting the term to mean that a special benefit must affect an assessed parcel in a way that is particular and distinct from its effect on other parcels, and that real property in general and the public at large do not share.